-If you’re looking for how to write the best thank you notes/emails after your interview, you’ve come to the right place.
+If you’re looking for how to write a professional thank you email or note after your interview, you’ve come to the right place.

 Let’s get started…

-That final piece isn’t 100% necessary for a thank you note or thank you email after the interview, but is a nice touch you can add.
+Note that step #6 isn’t 100% necessary to include in a thank you note or thank you email after an interview, but is a nice touch to add.

-Here are three good interview thank you email samples you can use after the interview.
-These can also be sent in the mail as a note if you want.
+Below, you’ll find multiple, good sample thank you emails.
+These can also be sent as a typed or handwritten note if you prefer.

-Later in this article, I’ll cover the pros and cons of sending thank you emails versus sending a thank you letter/note in the mail.
+Later in the article, I’ll cover the pros and cons of sending this via email versus a handwritten thank you letter/note.
 So if you’re not sure which to send, make sure to read until the end.

 Hello <Interviewer’s Name>,